 Fundamentally, the connection between environmental values and societal institutions needs to be supported.
 Embedding these values formally at the foundation of the legal, political, economic and education systems could help ensure the wellbeing of the land becomes a central element in governance and decision-making processes at all levels of society (IPBES, 2022a; Kauffman and Martin, 2021).
-Doing so will build on progress already being made in embedding environmental responsibility.
+Over time, this could see these values translate into stronger incentives, regulatory penalties, and transparency requirements enforced by the Government.
+For example, there may be opportunities to embed the Precautionary Principle more extensively into wider legislation and policy where human activities have the potential to significantly impact the integrity of the land.4 Doing so will build on progress already being made in embedding environmental responsibility.

 The United Nations has identified several potential actions that could be taken by these different actors to address environmental and human wellbeing together: transform the food, water and energy system, and transform the economic and financial systems (United Nations, 2021a).
-For instance, budgetary decisions could properly reflect the value derived from the environment and the effects of investment decisions as part of a process to increase transparency and accountability - a point raised by the Parliamentary Commissioner for the Environment (2021.
+For instance, budgetary decisions could properly reflect the value derived from the environment and the effects of investment decisions as part of a process to increase transparency and accountability - a point raised by the Parliamentary Commissioner for the Environment (2021).
+A growing number of businesses are recognising the importance of informing their broader community of stakeholders about the environmental impacts and dependencies associated with their economic activity (World Economic Forum, 2020; Dasgupta, 2021).
+The Taskforce on Nature-Related Financial Disclosure (TNFD) is developing a risk management and disclosure framework for organisations to report and act on evolving nature-related risks as a first step towards nature-positive outcomes.